Old Town Road: Background and recording

-On December 4, 2018, a day after the original version's release, Lil Nas X tweeted that he wanted Cyrus on the song.
+On December 4, 2018, a day after the original version's release, Lil Nas X tweeted that he wanted Billy Ray Cyrus on the song.
 Lil Nas X knew of Cyrus because of his role on the Disney Channel television series Hannah Montana.
 The country singer Jake Owen was originally approached to co-write and record the first remix of "Old Town Road".
 The Columbia Records executive, Ron Perry, reached out to Cyrus' wife Tish Cyrus saying that he would love it if Cyrus were to hear "Old Town Road".
 Cyrus first heard the song over coffee on March 16, 2019, when Tish played it to him.
 Cyrus explained that he loved the original song the first time he heard it.
 Cyrus also mentioned that he related to the song the first time he heard it, connecting the "old town road" to the Old Town Bridge in Argillite, Kentucky, that he used to play on as a child.
 In response to Billboard removing "Old Town Road" from the Hot Country Songs chart, Cyrus tweeted his support for Lil Nas X and noted that the removal put him in the ranks of great outlaws.